Chicken Stew with Butternut Squash & Quinoa is packed with protein and healthy vegetables. The mouthwatering flavors will bring you back for more.

 Notes

-- If making ahead of time, you'll need extra chicken broth when re-heating as the quinoa soaks up some of the broth as it cools.
+- Keep extra chicken broth on hand for reheating as the quinoa will soak up some of the broth.

 Thanks for another easily GF recipe!
 I am just about finished with my 78lb bag of quinoa from costco and am looking for some new ideas :)